 Suffer all with me, no longer two but one.

 Today is St. Benedicta of the Cross, on pg 226 of the Path

 The world is in flames.
 The conflagration can also reach our house.
-But high above all the flames towers the cross.
+But high above all the flames tower the cross.
 They cannot consume it.
 It is the path from earth to heaven.
-It will lift one who embraces it in faith, love, and hope into the bosom of the Trinity.
+It will lift one who embraces it in faith, love and hope into the bosom of the Trinity.

 The world is in flames.
 Are you impelled to put them out?
 Look at the cross.
 From the open heart gushes the blood of the Savior.
 This extinguishes the flames of hell.
 Make your heart free by the faithful fulfillment of your vows; then the flood of divine love will be poured into your heart until it overflows and becomes fruitful to all the ends of the earth.

 Do you hear the groans of the wounded on the battlefields in the west and the east?
 You are not a physician and not a nurse and cannot bind up the wounds.
 You are enclosed in a cell and cannot get to them.

 Do you hear the anguish of the dying and would like to be a priest and comfort them?

 Does the lament of the widows and orphans distress you and you would like to be an angel of mercy and help them?